Slanted & Enchanted | Cut up noises over the success

 Pavement’s ironic approach to rock music

-The album excels at telling what not to do if you want to become a rockstar or a famous musician/performer.
+The album excels at telling you what not to do if you want to become a rock star or a famous musician/performer.
 It is a sardonic laugh addressed to the musical star system, that even at the beginning of the ’90s was becoming a little stale and pathetic.
-Ironically the Pavement later, with their second album would rather find themselves on the verge of mainstream, though they would never achieve pure commercial success.
+Ironically the Pavement later, with their second album would instead find themselves on the verge of the mainstream, though they would never achieve pure commercial success.

-But there’s one song that fitly expresses the concept behind the whole project: Here.
-It’s a charming quiet three-chords ballad that shows one of the most successful lyrical work by Malkmus:
+But one song fitly expresses the concept behind the whole project: Here.
+It’s a charming, quiet three-chords ballad that shows one of the most successful lyrical works by Malkmus:

 I was dressed for success